Official state symbol Vermont State Flag Adopted 1923

 Blue field with state coat of arms in the center, adopted to avoid confusion with the U.S. flag.

-Symbols of the Vermont State Flag
+Key Symbols on the Vermont Flag

 Vermont State Flag Coat of Arms